Heard of Form 149 or the famous Beckham Law but not sure what it means for you? You’re in the right place.

 Start now at app.taxdown.es.

 If you need to obtain Form 149, you can easily download it in PDF format from the official website of the Tax Agency.
-Go to the website, search for «Form 149» in the forms section and click on the download link.
+Go to the website, search for «Form 149» in the forms section and click on the download link, available on the Spanish Tax Agency portal.

 But so that you don’t get lost in their website and get lost in their hundreds of options, we leave you with the direct link to the form.
 Click here to download it.